CosmWasm/docs-deprecated/docs/intro/composition.md

 ## Modules

 In order to enable better integrations with the native blockchain, we are providing a set of module interfaces.
 The most basic one is to the `Bank` module, which provides access to the underlying native tokens.
-This gives us `CosmosMsg::Send` as well as `QueryRequest::Balance` and `QueryRequest::AllBalances` to check balances and move tokens.
+This gives us `BankMsg::Send` as well as `QueryRequest::Balance` and `QueryRequest::AllBalances` to check balances and move tokens.
 Beyond this, we are working with blockchains that have concrete use-cases.